 Managing and tracking performance will be easier with a built-in personalized dashboard.
-Further, resulting in more efficiencies in the overall process will be more efficient from start to finish.
+Further, resulting in more efficiencies in the overall process.

-Due to digitally performing tasks, employees can even work remotely.
-In terms of a crisis, such as the global spread of COVID-19, working from home has become the only option for some.
+Performing tasks digitally enables employees to work remotely.
+In terms of a crisis, such as the global spread of COVID-19, working from home became the only option for some.
 This also increased the urgency to digitalise and move to a modern workplace.

 Let’s have a look at digital sustainability examples and how they can help you.

 Digital sustainability creates a green office environment and improves efficiency

-Think about how much paper is used in your office.
+Think about how much paper is used in your office daily.
 As well as that, think about how many of those pages are disposed.

-Adopting process automation will allow you to completely eliminate paper from your organisation.
-By doing so, your business does not need to buy, use or dispose of paper.
-Instantly, there will be a reduction in carbon footprint with the use of digital sustainability.
+Adopting process automation empowers organisations to completely eliminate paper.
+By doing so, businesses don’t need to buy, use or dispose of paper.
+Instantly, carbon footprint reduces with the use of digital sustainability.

-Engaging in environmental friendly and sustainable initiatives in the workplace, go a long way to conserving the global environment.
+Engaging in environmental friendly and sustainable initiatives in the workplace goes a long way to conserving the global environment.

 In addition, using technology to do so, can derive many internal benefits.

-Manually carrying out the same repetitive tasks can get quite boring.
+Manually carrying out the same repetitive tasks is quite boring.

 When they are managed across paper it is time-consuming, costly and prone to errors.
 Moreover, communication is harder to achieve with offline manual methods.
-For instance, it gets complicated when staff collaborate using paper-based documents it can easily get complicated.
+For instance, it gets complicated when staff collaborate using paper-based documents.

-Using process automation workflow software, processes can be streamlined.
+Processes can be streamlined with workflow automation.
 Access can be given to relevant departments if necessary.

-As a result, collaboration is significantly improved and the process can be completed within a single place.
+As a result, collaboration significantly improves and tasks can be completed within a single place.